tilak-pujari/QA-Project-Amazon/README.md

 -    TestNG for * report generating
                  * batch/group/parallel execution
                  * cross browser testing
-                 * listener feature for taking screenshots of failed testcase
+                 * listener feature for taking screenshots of failed testcases
--    Taking Screnshot

 # Amazon Website Automation Testing using POM and DDT
 This project demonstrates automated testing of the Amazon website using the Page Object Model (POM)